br3ndonland/dotfiles/README.md

 ##### Keybase Git

 - Keybase allows users and teams to create and store end-to-end encrypted Git repositories.
+See the [Keybase Git docs](https://keybase.io/docs/git/index) and [Keybase Git blog post](https://keybase.io/blog/encrypted-git-for-everyone).
+- Treat Keybase Git repos as remotes (like GitHub repos).
+They can be cloned, pushed, and pulled, as you would do for GitHub repos.
-As of Keybase 5.1.0, [Git LFS](https://git-lfs.github.com/) is also enabled.
-See the [Keybase Git docs](https://keybase.io/docs/git/index).
+- As of Keybase 5.1.0, [Git LFS](https://git-lfs.github.com/) is also enabled.
 - Keybase can't yet be used to directly sign Git commits.
 The best method, as described [here](https://github.com/pstadler/keybase-gpg-github), is to export your PGP key from Keybase to GPG, and then sign Git commits with GPG.
 Eventually, I would like to set Keybase as the signing program in my _~/.gitconfig_ and skip the export to GPG.

   - _.gitconfig_ for GPG